 5. Discuss alternatives

 When your child shows disrespectful behavior, sit down and discuss the alternative ways the situation could have been handled.
 Maybe your child doesn’t know that there could be calmer ways to deal with such situations.
-Try behaving pleasantly around them so that they start looking at things from an optimistic perspective.
+Even UNICEF advises parents to behave pleasantly around children so that they start looking at things from an optimistic perspective.
+Establishing the consequences calmly when the child refuses to listen while praising good behavior creates a positive feedback loop (3).

 6. Involve your partner